 Special Mention: The Duco Optiks Clip on Gaming Glasses

-Gunnar Optiks will make gaming glasses with your prescription lens, but they do have a cost.
-If you don’t have that kind of budget, a good alternative are the Duco Optiks Clip on gaming glasses.
+Gunnar Optiks will make custom gaming glasses by using your prescription to craft the lens, but they obviously come with additional cost.
+If you don’t have that kind of budget, a good alternative are the Duco Optiks Clip-on gaming glasses.
 They turn your normal prescription glasses into gaming glasses.

 As the name suggests they clip on your normal glasses.
 They’re made of a high-quality plastics and out of the box, they come with a hard case, a cleaning cloth, and an adjustment tool.

-They seem to fit well to our existing glasses and flip up and down allowing us to swap between the two lenses easily.
+They seem to fit well over my regular existing glasses (I wear reading lasses for small print) and flip up and down allowing me to swap between the two lenses easily.

 That said, if you flip between gaming and non-gaming regularly, they do smudge.
-It seemed we were forever taking them off to clean the smudges off the lenses.
+It seemed I was constantly taking them off to clean the smudges off the lenses.

 These Duco Clip on Optiks are a good cheaper alternative to getting a custom made prescription gaming glasses.
 They’re well made, easy to fit as well and offer great protection against the blue light.

-After wearing them to play Fortnite Battle Royale for a few hours we had no problems with eye straining at all.
+After wearing them to play Fortnite Battle Royale for a few hours I had no problems with eye straining at all.